RMPlaysMCYT/Simple-Vehicles-Add-On-Packs/README.md

 Tools used for developing such as
 - Blockbench
 - VSCode or VSCodium (For Version 1 and Version 2)
+- Regolith compiler for development (Faster than bridge v2)
 - Bridge V2 (For Version 3)